Rifgy/sinpdf/README.md

 # SinPdf
 ____
-Small program for dcan PDF files massive and fast search text in result.
+Small program for scan PDF files massive and fast search text in result.

 _For me and for my friends..._